 Tips For Skiing in Banff

 - Make sure to dress warm!
-Temperatures in Banff are some of the coldest in North America and it’s pretty regular to have a windchill of -20C.
+Temperatures in Banff are some of the coldest in North America, and it’s pretty regular to have a windchill of -20C.
 Layers are key here and allow you to drop a layer if you get too hot.

-- We like Banff as a base because it has a lot more for a group, but if you’re a diehard Lake Louise is super nice as it’s close to the best resort.
+- We like Banff as a base because it has a lot more for a group, but if you’re a diehard, Lake Louise is super nice as it’s close to the best resort.

 - You may see tracks outside of resort boundaries, but DO NOT cross the boundary line without avalanche equipment and knowledge of the specific terrain.

-- If you’re planning to visit over the holidays plan to avoid skiing on a busy weekend and save that time to enjoy other awesome activities around town and the park.
+- If you’re planning to visit over the holidays, plan to avoid skiing on a busy weekend and save that time to enjoy other awesome activities around town and the park.

 Things To Do In Banff in the Winter

 I love Banff all year round, but I particularly love Banff in winter.
-While most people think of the Canadian Rockies as a summer destination, I think that winter in Banff is what it’s all about.
+While most people think of the Canadian Rockies as a summer destination, I believe that winter in Banff is what it’s all about.

 One could consider a nice winter hike along the frozen Johnston Canyon to try out ice climbing a frozen waterfall for the first time.
-Then there are the animal experiences like a horse-drawn sleigh around Lake Louise or a dog sled tour based in Canmore.
+Then there are the animal experiences like a horse-drawn sleigh around Lake Louise or a dog sled tour in Canmore.

-Regional Ski Resorts
+Other Regional Ski Resorts

 Cross Country Skiing in Banff

-However, the snowpack in the Canadian Rockies is notorious, and has tragically a number of community members have lost their lives to avalanches in the park.
-The terrain and consequences here are serious.
-We chose not to comment on where to go or how to go backcountry skiing as it requires solid education and experience.
+The snowpack is notorious; tragically, a community member is lost to an incident almost every season.
+The terrain and consequences here are profound.
+We chose not to comment on where or how to go backcountry skiing as it requires solid education and experience.

 ↓ Join the community ↓

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies travel advice and information.
+The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
 Including hike info and off-season travel information.
-This is also a place where you can meet one another when you’re in need of adventure buddies.
+You can also meet new adventure buddies.